Camp Columbia Heritage Association and its role in the preserving of the key role Brisbane played WWII

 While General MacArthur’s HQ has been preserved as a museum, most other facilities – notable Camp Columbia – have been largely forgotten.

-Archaeological research conducted at the former site of Camp Columbia by the University of Queensland and funded by the Dutch Government has brought the site back into the spotlight.
+Archaeological research conducted at the former site of Camp Columbia by the University of Queensland and funded by the Netherlands Government has brought the site back into the spotlight.
 There are several remnants of the Camp in bushland at the Pooh Corner Bushland Reserve (a publicly accessible reserve owned by BCC).
+We therefore concentrated our heritage efforts on this part of the former Camp Columbia.

-As the site has international significance for Australia, USA, Netherlands, Britain and Indonesia, the plan is to look for international collaboration.
+As the site has international significance for Australia, USA, Netherlands and Indonesia, the plan is to look for international collaboration.

 In the longer term the history and heritage of Camp Columbia could be part of a much larger heritage/tourism project linking the various sites together.
 (MacArthur Building, Camp Columbia, Archerfield Heritage Room, Victoria Park and perhaps interpretation signs through the suburbs that once played such an important role in Brisbane’s WWII history).